-Funerals and other forms of memorialisation can be very helpful in people's experiences of grief, but too many people currently miss out, or are forced to compromise, on these.
+Funerals and other forms of memorialisation can be very helpful in people's experiences of grief, but too many people currently miss out or are forced to compromise on these.
 More needs to be done to ensure all bereaved people have access to a meaningful funeral:

-- 1 The Competition and Markets Authority must carry out its proposed further market investigation into the funeral industry now the exceptional circumstances of the pandemic are passed - 2 New regulations must be created setting out minimum standards for public health funerals - 3 Funeral Expenses Payment must be extended to currently excluded groups including students - 4 Out of hours systems must be in place in every local authority to enable rapid processing of death paperwork and registrations so that quick burials can take place for people whose religion requires it (for example Jewish and Muslim communities).
+- 1 The Competition and Markets Authority must carry out its proposed further market investigation into the funeral industry now the exceptional circumstances of the pandemic are passed - 2 The Department for Levelling Up, Housing and Communities must create new regulations setting out minimum standards for public health funerals - 3 The Department for Work and Pensions must extend Funeral Expenses Payment to currently excluded groups including students - 4 Out of hours systems must be in place in every local authority to enable rapid processing of death paperwork and registrations so that quick burials can take place for people whose religion requires it (for example Jewish and Muslim communities).